 This aspect tries to expand the ordinary notion of media by thoughts that are rooted in Donna Haraway’s notion of naturecultures.1 The aim is to overcome a simplistic nature and culture dichotomy by emphasising their historical continuity.
 When read in a medium-specific way we can even talk about medianatures, as also emphasised by Jussi Parikka.2 By expanding the scope of media, we can thereby include concepts of materiality that point at non-human mediations, like natural elements.
 John Durham Peters, for example, advocates for environments as media and looks at the long media history of clouds.3 On another note, with this perspective, we can also look at our cultural infrastructures differently.
 Instead of particular objects and rather as media ecologies, we can appreciate the full cycle of media realities.
 With this thinking in mind, Shannon Mattern introduces us to 5000 years of urban media.4 This materialistic reading of a mediatic nature also implies a conception of a full material life cycle that also includes the afterlife of most electronic media as e-waste.
 Hence, Jennifer Gabrys describes the full stack and cycles of technologies.5

-The provision of digital networking, cloud computing and streaming requires an enormous planetary-scale infrastructure, the complexity of which deliberately eludes the eye of the human user.
+The provision of digital networking, cloud computing and streaming requires an enormous planetary-scale infrastructure.
+This vulnerable and complex infrastructure deliberately eludes the eye of the human user.
 While Tung-Hui Hu draws our attention to the military past and the development of network technologies, artists like Ingrid Burrington show us why these infrastructures are hidden and how we can make them visible again via traces.1 Armin Linke has also been photographically documenting the visual phenomena of this networking through communication technologies for decades.2 The new technologies culminate in the urban centers of the world, and smart cities have long since ceased to be visions of the future and have become political reality.
 Rem Koolhaas’s research project Countryside, however, draws our attention to the fact that the critical infrastructures that provide them are and will be located outside the cities in the countryside.
 Nevertheless, it is important to understand the deep interaction between software and city, but not to forget that urban intelligence is more than pure data processing.3 4

 There are many models and ways of thinking to understand the ecological crises of our time.
 The keyword “cycles” aims at systemic and network oriented abstractions.
 While Tega Brain still warns us that the environment cannot be fully understood in terms of cybernetic reductions and decided in sorts of policies, Keller Easterling proposes an updated version of systemic thinking with her idea of the medium design.1 Another approach comes from Bruno Latour, who finds a mapping of a new conception of the Earth in the critical zones coming from Earth System Sciences and introduces it in depth with the recently launched exhibition at the ZKM.2 Furthermore, Timothy Morton helps us to understand how a rigid image of nature can block ecological lines of sight and, in a similarly productive way, T.J.
 Demos points to the bridge between environmental processes and artistic approaches.3 4 We have listed some artistic voices that deal with such problems in depth.